 - Training key employees (Managers, Supervisors and employees carrying out the activities) on the techniques required to complete risk assessments so that as new activities come on board requiring a risk assessment the knowledge is available in-house.
 (See section on training)

-- Agree a risk assessment process that will be used for recording all risk assessments
+- Agree a risk management process that will be used for recording all risk assessments

-- Working with you to write your policy on risk assessments.
+- Working with you to write your risk management policies.

 Do you have the following: